StackExchange/StackExchange.Redis/docs/Timeouts.md

 Are there commands taking a long time to process on the redis-server?
 ---------------
 There can be commands that are taking a long time to process on the redis-server causing the request to timeout.
 Few examples of long running commands are mget with large number of keys, keys * or poorly written lua script.
-You can run the SlowLog command to see if there are requests taking longer than expected.
+You can run [the `SLOWLOG` command](https://redis.io/commands/slowlog) to see if there are requests taking longer than expected.
 More details regarding the command can be found [here](https://redis.io/commands/slowlog).

 Was there a big request preceding several small requests to the Redis that timed out?
 ---------------